galnir/Master-Bot/Pi_Instructions.md

 ### Compiler
 Quick.db and Canvas both need a Compiler in order to install on a PI
 ```
-sudo apt-get install build-essential libcairo2-dev libpango1.0-dev libjpeg-dev libgif-dev librsvg2-dev
+sudo apt-get install -y build-essential libcairo2-dev libpango1.0-dev libjpeg-dev libgif-dev librsvg2-dev
 ```
-to install a compliler and the image support for Canvas
+to install a compiler and the image support for Canvas

 ### Python
 ```